alexacallmebaka/kobayashi/README.md

 ```

 Depending on how your Haskell environment is set up, you may need to use `-dynamic` when compiling.

 You can then build individual `.kby` files with
 ```
 ./kobayashi build /path/to/file.kby
 ```

-The `HTML` file will be output in `site` folder in the directory where the command was run.
-The file will will have
+The `HTML` file will be output in the directory where the command was run.
+The file will will have the same name
-the same name as the `.kby` file that was input.
+as the `.kby` file that was input.
+You can specify a custom output directory using the `-odir` option.

 There is currently no support for batch builds, but there will be by the first release.

-If you are ever stuck, list out all possible commands by using
+If you are ever stuck, list out all possible commands and options by using
 ```
 ./kobayashi help
 ```